emanningt/emanningt.github.io/_posts/2019-11-17-cheat_sheet_keeping_things_simple.markdown

 ---
 layout: post
 title:      "(Cheat Sheet) Keeping Things Simple"
-date:       2019-11-17 17:30:25 +0000
+date:       2019-11-17 12:30:26 -0500
 permalink:  cheat_sheet_keeping_things_simple
 ---

-So far in my experence learning, keeping track of every term and method I have learned in ruby has been tough.
-But I have gathered some informatoin that has helped.
-I want to share out a cheat sheet of infromatoin I have put together to help anyone out if they need something to reference.
+So far in my experence learning, keeping track of every term and method I have learned in Ruby has been tough.
+But I have gathered some informatoin that has helped me along this journey.
+I want to share out a cheat sheet of information I have put together to help anyone out if they need something to reference.

 Every example is just that an example but I hope it helps when as you go through your program.

-To start hear are some early learned Information:
+To start, here is some early learned Information:

     # (This is usful in making comments within your program)